Ended Child Protection Officer

 - A minimum of one year of professional experience in social development planning and management in child protection related areas is required.

-- Proficiency in both written and spoken English and Arabic is required.
+- Fluency in English and Arabic are required.

 For every Child, you demonstrate…